 - You want breath-by-breath waveform review

-- You use a non-ResMed device (Philips, Fisher & Paykel)
+- You use a non-ResMed device (Philips, Fisher & Paykel, others)

 - You need to share specific event data with your sleep physician